TheCycoONE/issue-template-test/ISSUE_TEMPLATE.md

 to your issue and make the file(s) public, so we can access your gamelog or savegame.
 The most important thing is to not remove these files after you uploaded them!*

+### Additional Info
+*Paste any screen shots or other additional information that might help illustrate the problem.*